matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-verify.md

 # `hardhat-zksync-verify`

-This plugin is used to verify contracts on the zkSync 2.0 network.
+This plugin is used to verify contracts on the zkSync Era network.

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />